🎉

 In other words, companies looking for a Python programmer to work in a Data Scientist role, for example, might find that there aren’t many women candidates in the location’s talent pool.
 But there are many in the talent pool for R programmers and often for much lower base pay.

-Here, talent acquisition teams can hire women from this talent pool for R programmers and easily reskill them to take on the responsibilities of a Python programmer.
+Here, AI talent acquisition teams can hire women from this talent pool for R programmers and easily reskill them to take on the responsibilities of a Python programmer.

 Current market intelligence data can tell us more than the above insights.